yuki-zmstr/tp/docs/UserGuide.md

 ### 2. Command-Line Interface
 - **User-Friendly Commands:** Intuitive and easy-to-use commands for seamless interaction.
-- **Efficient and Concise Commands** Quick and precise commands allows users to be efficient in recipe management with some practice.
+- **Efficient and Concise Commands** Quick and precise commands allows users to be efficient in recipe management with some adequate practice.

 ## Getting Started